The not so brief Breviary

 The Clerical and Religious Obligation

-All clergy (deacons, priests, bishops) and members of religious orders are canonically obligated to pray the Divine Office daily.
-This isn't burden but privilege—they're appointed as the Church's official pray-ers, maintaining the rhythm of prayer that sustains the whole body of Christ.
+Bishops, priests and transitional deacons, along with members of religious orders bound by their rule, are canonically obligated to pray the Divine Office daily.
+Permanent deacons are ordinarily held to a portion of it, Morning and Evening Prayer, as determined by their episcopal conference.
+This isn't burden but privilege: they're appointed as the Church's official pray-ers, maintaining the rhythm of prayer that sustains the whole body of Christ.

 The Lay Invitation